-Access to view stories depends on the audience that was selected when the story was published and whether you belong to the story author's ArcGIS Online organization.
+Access to view stories depends on the audience that was selected when the story was published and whether the reader belongs to the story author's ArcGIS Online or ArcGIS Enterprise organization.

 Any member of an organization can view stories published to that organization as well as stories that have been shared with everyone.
 Viewers and other user types with access to the Essential Apps bundle can view stories shared with them whether they have been created using the new ArcGIS StoryMaps or classic Esri Story Maps templates.

 An ArcGIS Online account is not required to view stories that have been created in ArcGIS StoryMaps and shared with everyone.